 So you’re thinking of becoming a TEFL teacher?
 The TEFL world is a very big one and ranges from backpackers with no training and (often) no talent being persuaded to stand in front of 30 children and ‘teach’ – to some highly-qualified and very effective teachers.
 So what are your options?

 0. I’ll just go and see what I can find.

 You can do this – and you might get a job.
 Will it be well paid?
 Almost certainly not.
 Will you know enough to know how to teach?
 Definitely not.
 Will respectable schools that pay better and look after you better touch you with a barge pole?
 Definitely not.
 So you’ll be left at the mercy of a boss who can’t tell the difference between a qualified and unqualified teacher, your pay ‘might’ not arrive on time (how long will your patience last?) – and most importantly, surely you owe it to your students to get qualified before you stand in front of them.
-When you go to any other professional, you expect them to have been trained to do the job.
+When you go to any other professional, you expect them to have the training to do the job.
 Being able to speak English is not the same as being able to teach English.
 We all have bodies but not all of us can be doctors.

 1. I’ll do one of those weekend courses.